banastas/comics.banast.as/README.md

 - **No Backup System**: Data loss risk if JSON file is corrupted
 - **No Import/Export**: No CSV or other format support
 - **Form Disabled**: Add/edit functionality is currently disabled in the UI
+- **Filtering Interface**: Advanced filtering controls are currently disabled in the UI

+### Development Status
+Some features are temporarily disabled while the application is being refined:
+- Comic add/edit forms
+- Advanced filtering controls

+These features exist in the codebase but are commented out in the UI for a cleaner user experience.

 ### Potential Improvements
 - Database integration (PostgreSQL, MongoDB, etc.)